 This project had a positive outcome with a bid win and our client being awarded the contract.

-Kittle Group supported a multinational client with preparation of its bid to Rail for London for major infrastructure projects across the London network.
+We supported a multinational client with preparation of its bid to Rail for London for major infrastructure projects across the London network.
 This framework had a total contract value of over £200m and included construction of new stations through to upgrades and refurbishments of the existing structures, such as platforms, canopies, and ticket halls.
 Our team of four writers supported the client with both its qualification questionnaire and main tender over a six-month period.

 This was a successful project for the client, winning first place on the Rail for London framework.